mdaliazam/spring-boot-2-ec2/README.md

 TBD

 ## See it in action
-Please click the link below to see the out of the application currently hosted in an AWS EC2 instance:
+Please click the link below to see the output of the application currently hosted in an AWS EC2 instance:

 [http://ec2-3-145-203-93.us-east-2.compute.amazonaws.com/change/case/upper/bKash%20Passthrough](http://ec2-3-145-203-93.us-east-2.compute.amazonaws.com/change/case/upper/bKash%20Passthrough "REST endpoint output")